 Imagine you’re a new client, coming in for talk therapy with a counselor.
 You arrive at the office, seat yourself and wait for your therapist to call you in.
 Once you are in the room, your counselor greets you warmly, introduces themselves and begins the session.
 It begins as you expect, with a lot of talking.
-However, near the end of the session, the therapist pulls out a large canvas notebook and colored pencils.
-You’re intrigued, but taken off-guard.
+However, near the end of the session, the therapist pulls out a large canvas notebook and colored pencils, a favorite hobby of yours.
+You’re intrigued but taken off-guard.
 Are they going to draw me?
 Ask me to draw them?
 However, your therapist smiles, hands you the materials, and asks you to draw your feelings about the session that day.
-You’re unsure how to take this, but as you begin to draw, your mind feels calmer and it quiets the anxiety you felt throughout the session.
+You’re unsure how to take this, but as you begin to draw, your mind feels calmer, and it quiets the anxiety you felt throughout the session.
 It is as if getting it onto the paper has freed it from bouncing around your agitated mind.
 Once you are done, your new therapist takes the time to discuss the drawing with you and you realize that you are able to make connections and think about the session in a new way after drawing it out.
 At the end of the session, you thank your new therapist and head out of the office, feeling surprised, but excited to continue trying this unexpected part of therapy.

 Expressive Arts in Therapy

 Expressive arts is a form of therapy in which artistic expression is used to process emotions or express ideas that are sometimes difficult to present verbally.
 Many different art forms can be used, including dance, writing, sculpting, drawing, creating a collage, coloring, music, and drama.
-Many people already do one or many of these as hobbies in their daily life.
+Many people already do one or many of these as a hobby in their daily life.
 This form of therapeutic technique is probably the most well-known and most used of those that I am presenting in this article.

 So what sorts of issues can expressive arts help address?
 An article by VeryWellMind lists these as the possible concerns and conditions it can help with: anxiety, ADHD, grief, depression, eating disorders, emotional and interpersonal issues, self-esteem, PTSD, and, of course, stress.
 These issues are common and this shows that almost everyone who enters into therapy could benefit somehow from expressive art usage in therapy.